how-to-firebase/full-stack-firebase/firebase-storage/introduction.md

 But you **can** put forward slashes in your filenames, which Firebase Storage will treat as a file path.

-For example, we have a Firebase project named `Quiver Four`.
-So Firebase Storage automatically creates a Cloud Storage bucket named `quiver-four.appspot.com`.
+For example, we've created a Firebase project named `Quiver Four`; therefore, Firebase Storage automatically creates a Cloud Storage bucket named `quiver-four.appspot.com`.

 Let's upload a file to `howtofirebase/uploads/enable-firestore.png`: